Fresh Basil Pesto Sauce (nut-free!)

 Reasons You’ll Love Fresh Basil Pesto Sauce:

-- It’s very easy and requires No cooking! (we love that!)
+- It requires no cooking!
+(We love that!)

-- You can use it as a delicious condiment: easily drizzle some over pizza, eggs, and as well on grilled shrimp or chicken.
+- Use it as a delicious condiment!
+Try some drizzled over pizza, eggs, as well on grilled chicken or baked salmon, and chicken rollatini and cod fillet over pesto risotto.

 - Fresh basil pesto sauce is not only for pasta!
-You can stir pesto into risotto, drizzle over fresh veggies, grilled chicken and more!
+You can stir pesto into risotto, drizzle it over fresh veggies.
+The possibilities are endless!

 Â